 - Light Weight Space Blanket

 - Velcro Ties & Zip Ties

 - CASH $100.00 in Small Bills

 - Extra Antenna for your HT original rubber duck is ok Antenna jumper to SO-239 for

 - JPole antenna

 - Leather Gloves

-Additional Items that will be useful in a in a deployment that you might consider useful to have in an additional bag or your vehicle are….
+Additional Items that will be useful in a deployment that you might consider useful to have in an additional bag or your vehicle are…

 - Appropriate clothing for season and additional socks

 - Small Portable Mag Mount antenna for your car for use with HT AM/FM Portable